logiqai/docs/logiq-server-configuration/destinations.md

 An S3 destination is used for AWS S3 and AWS S3 compatible object stores.

-_NOTE: For AWS S3 compatible object store, the AWS SDK should work on the object store and support bucket listing, creation and multi-part uploads._
+_NOTE: For AWS S3 compatible object store, the AWS SDK should work on the object store and support bucket listing, creation and multipart uploads._

 Below are two examples.
 The first destination _**t\_webservers**_ is a definition of a bucket in AWS S3.
 The second destination ****_**t\_minio\_webservers**_ is a definition of a bucket hosted in an S3 compatible object store.
 An S3 compatible object stores supports an optional endpoint key in the s3 definition that points to the http endpoint where the object store is hosted.